frankligy/pan_cancer_intracellular_antigen_atlas/notes/Yarmarkovich_Lab_instructions.md

 /gpfs/data/yarmarkovichlab/softwares/NeoVerse/launch_portal.py --config template.json --running_mode generate_figures
 ```

-Make sure you requested mzml from tesorai, and put them into `/path/to/tesorai_mzml`, folder structure should match immunopeptidome raw data folder, then modify the json file
+Make sure you requested mzml from tesorai, and put them into `/path/to/tesorai_mzml`, folder structure should match immunopeptidome raw data folder, file extension should be `mzML`, then modify the json file as follow.
-as follow:

 ```json
     "raw_dir":"/path/to/immunopeptidome_raw_data",